chasefranks/chasefranks.github.io/_posts/2017-07-04-pipeline-as-code.md

   * ```build-push-docker-image``` - builds and pushes a Docker image specified by the Dockerfile at the root of the project.
 The image is tagged *dev* and *dev-<shortCommitSha>* and then pushed to DockerHub using the default Docker credentials configured in this Jenkins instance.
   * ```deploy``` - a placeholder for now, but am planning on deploying to a Kubernetes cluster once I figure out how

 Maybe you find this readable at first glance, maybe not.
 The important idea here is that the build info is in the right place...source control.
-Now we can spin up a pipeline job.
+Now we can spin up a pipeline job, and we sort of want to do it a certain way now.
+The goal should be to avoid making any changes directly in the UI, or to at least minimize the changes to only the most high level and generic configuration needed.
+The build per project should be completely driven by the Jenkinsfile.

 ## Blue Ocean

-Jenkins is heading in the right direction with their new UI called [Blue Ocean](https://jenkins.io/doc/book/blueocean/).
-Pipelines are first class citizens in Blue Ocean, so let's create the pipeline described in our Jenkins file above from Blue Ocean.
+Jenkins is heading in the right direction with their new UI called [Blue Ocean](https://jenkins.io/doc/book/blueocean/), which facilitates just this workflow and focuses exclusively on Pipelines.

+Let's create the pipeline described in our Jenkinsfile in Blue Ocean.
+I find it a little hard to get the Blue Ocean UI, since they moved the button that was front and center off to the side.
+In any event, you can just append ```/blue``` to the url in your Jenkins server to get there.
+For example, if your Jenkins server is accessible at ```http://myjenkins:8080```, then go to ```http://myjenkins:8080/blue```.

 Click ***New Pipeline*** in the upper right corner, and bring up the Create Pipeline screen: